cocos/cocos-docs/en/scripting/life-cycle-callbacks.md

 # Life cycle callback

 Cocos Creator provides the life cycle callback function for component script.
-As long as the user defines a specific callback function,Creator will execute the script in a specific period, users do not need to manually call them.
+As long as the user defines a specific callback function, Creator will execute the script in a specific period, users do not need to manually call them.

 Currently, the major life-cycle callback functions provided for users are: